mukuwaba/MaximumFinder/Random Integer.md

 public class RandomInteger {
     public static void main(String[] args) {

+        //int numberOfFaces = 1_000; //can promt the user to input number then have it equal the intNum

         SecureRandom randomNumbers = new SecureRandom();
         //creates a new object
         //shawn weed